BUSINESS

 Eligible Activities Include:

-• Operating cost assistance and reserves.
+• Operating cost assistance reserves

 The HTF has Three Funding Categories: